ansible/ansible-ai-connect-service/ansible_ai_connect_chatbot/README.md

 Runs the app in the development mode.
 In the developing mode, the UI attempts to connect to the local chatbot service `http://localhost:8080/v1/query`.
-If you need to connect to a differnt URL, edit `useChatbot.ts`.
+If you need to connect to a different URL, edit `useChatbot.ts`.

 ### npm run build